Note: this post was updated October 17, 2019.

 - Check the Show All checkbox if it is there to see all the rows.

 - In phpMyAdmin at the bottom of the screen look for a link Copy to clipboard.
 Click on the link and all the generated SQL will be copied to your clipboard.

 - Open a text editor and paste it into a new document.
-Remove any lines before the first ALTER statement and after the last ALTER statement.
+Remove any lines before the first ALTER statement.
 If there are any statements where the table name does not start with the value of $table_prefix, you might want to edit these out because these tables are probably not used by phpBB.

 - While you could just paste all these statements into the SQL window in phpMyAdmin again for your database, this is not recommended unless your forum is very small in size.
 Instead, it’s recommended that you do a block of these at a time, say ten statements per block.
 If there are no errors, then do the next block until all are done.
 For very large tables like the phpbb_posts table or the phpbb_search_wordmatch table, it is recommended that you do these individually.
 Each line that is executed should change the storage engine for the table from MyISAM to InnoDB.

 - When all done, you can verify that the table storage engines have changed by clicking on the link for the database in phpMyAdmin and examining the TYPE column again.
 They should all report InnoDB.

 - Reenable your forum: ACP > General > Board configuration > Board settings > Disable Board > No